-CT Angiography (Computed Tomography Angiography or CTA) is a test used to diagnose the potential causes of artery blockages which can lead to severe diseases like Coronary Heart Diseases (CHD).
+CT Angiography (Computed Tomography Angiography or CTA) is a test used to diagnose the potential causes of artery blockages which can lead to severe diseases like Coronary Heart disease (CHD).

 Why is CT Angiography done?